 2. What is the difference between bounce rate and exit rate?

 One of the first behavioral metrics one can analyze is the bounce rate vs exit rate.
-The SEO agency in Delhi defines bounce rate as visiting a site and then hitting the back button to return to the referring site.
+The SEO agency in the United States defines bounce rate as visiting a site and then hitting the back button to return to the referring site.
 The exit rate is when someone uses a site by going from one page to another and then decides to leave.
 When people bounce from a site, it usually means they did not find what they were expecting.
 Every visitor will eventually EXIT a site but depends on which page the visitor was on before exiting.
 For example, if your visitor exits after requesting a quote or if he/she exists on the request a quote page then that could be a problem with the copy of the layout of the page.

 3. What is the difference between users and sessions?